-This exhibition tells the story of studio pottery in Britain, from the early twentieth century to the present, by focusing on the evolution of the vessel form.
+This exhibition told the story of studio pottery in Britain, from the early twentieth century to the present, by focusing on the evolution of the vessel form.
 Vase, bowl, charger, set: this family of forms ties ceramics to its functional origins.
 A vessel exists to hold or contain—a purpose it may fulfill literally, metaphorically, or both.
 The antiquity of the vessel, the familiarity of its shapes and forms, provides a ready-made language, which ceramic artists have for decades invoked and emulated but also transformed and renewed.
-The exhibition traces the major typologies that have defined studio pottery since the beginning of the twentieth century while also looking back to the historic precedents that inspired modern pioneer potters.
+The exhibition traced the major typologies that have defined studio pottery since the beginning of the twentieth century while also looking back to the historic precedents that inspired modern pioneer potters.

-“Things of Beauty Growing”: British Studio Pottery has been organized by the Yale Center for British Art in partnership with The Fitzwilliam Museum, University of Cambridge, and co-curated by Martina Droth, Deputy Director of Research and Curator of Sculpture at the Center; Glenn Adamson, Senior Research Scholar at the Center; and Simon Olding, Director, Crafts Study Centre, University for the Creative Arts, UK.
-The organizing curators at The Fitzwilliam Museum are Victoria Avery, Keeper, and Helen Ritchie, Research Assistant, Department of Applied Arts.
+“Things of Beauty Growing”: British Studio Pottery was organized by the Yale Center for British Art in partnership with The Fitzwilliam Museum, University of Cambridge, and co-curated by Martina Droth, Deputy Director of Research and Curator of Sculpture at the Center; Glenn Adamson, Senior Research Scholar at the Center; and Simon Olding, Director, Crafts Study Centre, University for the Creative Arts, UK.
+The organizing curators at The Fitzwilliam Museum were Victoria Avery, Keeper, and Helen Ritchie, Research Assistant, Department of Applied Arts.

-The exhibition is accompanied by a publication of the same title, an elegantly assembled catalogue co-edited by the curators.
+The exhibition was accompanied by a publication of the same title, an elegantly assembled catalogue co-edited by the curators.
 Co-published with The Fitzwilliam Museum in association with Yale University Press, this book features contributions by an international team of scholars and the biographies and portraits of artists presented in the exhibition.

-This display is on view at The Fitzwilliam Museum at the University of Cambridge, where it will be on view from March 20 through June 18, 2018.
+“Things of Beauty Growing” was subsequently on view at The Fitzwilliam Museum at the University of Cambridge from March 20 through June 18, 2018.